hallatech/momentum-geb-inline/README.md

 Momentum User tests with Geb using inline scripting only via gradle.

 Simple inline scripts using gradle to test Momentum with GEB.
-This version only uses inline groovy scripts for POC.
+This version only uses inline groovy scripts for POC in its simplest raw form.

 The tests assume you have Momentum Storefront running on localhost on port 8080, either local on your host or in a VM with port forwarding.